hackclub/leaders-newsletter/README.md

 # Club Leader Updates

-Every Monday morning, I send an email to every club leader who I've been in touch with or onboarded in the last few months.
-This repo will contain every email I've sent to club leaders.
+Every Friday afternoon, I send a newsletter called "The Hackening" to all active club leaders.
+I also post the same update in #leaders in Slack.
+These updates contain current events and ways for clubs and club leaders to engage in or contribute to the community.
+This repo will contain every newsletter I've sent to club leaders.

-If you're a club leader and want to be included in future updates, let me know by emailing me (matthew@hackclub.com) or DMing me on Slack! (@matthew)
+If you want to be included in future updates, email me (holly@hackclub.com) or DM me on Slack! (@holly).
+You can also subscribe [here](https://airtable.com/shrehIGl77kf2cSPZ)